 A course providing practical experience either performing in a dance production or working as backstage crew.
-Every year, for the faculty and guest artist choreographed concert, the dance major will complete a dance practicum.
+Every year, for the Faculty and Guest Artist Dance Concert, the dance major will complete a dance practicum.
 These courses may be repeated for credit.